Skip to main content

-Download the print version
+Download the FOIstats guide

 Key points

-• The Freedom of Information Act 1982 (Cth) (FOI Act) requires all agencies subject to the FOI Act to provide information to the Office of the Australian Information Commissioner (OAIC) for inclusion in the Annual Report.
+• The Freedom of Information Act 1982 (Cth) (FOI Act) requires all agencies subject to the FOI Act to provide information to the Office of the Australian Information Commissioner (OAIC) for inclusion in the OAIC’s Annual Report.

-• Agencies subject to the FOI Act must provide their quarterly and annual statistical returns, in relation to freedom of information matters, within the statutory timeframes set out in the Freedom of Information (Prescribed Authorities, Principal Offices and Annual Report) Regulations 2017.
+• Agencies subject to the FOI Act must provide their quarterly and annual statistical returns, in relation to freedom of information matters, within the statutory timeframes set out in the Freedomof Information (Prescribed Authorities, Principal Offices and Annual Report) Regulations 2017.

 Who must complete a return?